TheCrittaC/RotoScan/README.md

 JavaMail is distributed under the terms of the [Oracle Binary Code License Agreement for Java EE Technologies](http://download.oracle.com/otn-pub/java/licenses/OTN_JavaEE_Legacy_Binary-Code-License_30Jan2012.txt).

-My code (Blurb.java and RotoScan.java) are licensed under the GNU General Public license, version 2 or later.
+My code (Blurb.java and RotoScan.java) is licensed under the GNU General Public license, version two or later.
 Version two is included in this GitHub repository as LICENSE.txt.